The Benefits of STEM for Kindergarten

 Benefit # 2 Development of Other Skills

 One of the most important skills gained through kindergarten STEM activities is problem solving.
-Through STEM education, children are challenged to solve problems in new and creative ways.
+Through quality STEM education, children are challenged to solve problems in new and creative ways.
 Many times, they are challenged with a problem or task, and given materials that they could use in order to solve or create it.
 Since there are not always clear directions to get young students from point A to point B in kindergarten stem activities, it also requires perseverance.
 Developing preservice is a great skill that will benefit them their entire academic career.

 Teamwork can also be developed through STEM.
 Many activities require students to work in groups of 2 or more.
 Since students will likely be working together throughout their school careers, it is crucial for students to start mastering cooperation from a young age.

 In addition to helping students develop their fine motor skills, STEM projects can be a great way to help kindergarteners develop problem-solving, perseverance, and even cooperation.
+Stem experience can clearly do wonders for social skills and life skills in general too.

 Benefit # 3 Targets Standards